Scott Wilk

 Scott Thomas Wilk Sr. (born March 16, 1959) is an American politician who served as the California State Senate minority leader from January 20, 2021 until December 5, 2022.
-He is a Republican representing the 21st district, encompassing Antelope Valley, Victor Valley, and most of the Santa Clarita Valley.
+He is a Republican who previously represented the 21st district, encompassing Antelope Valley, Victor Valley, and most of the Santa Clarita Valley.
 Prior to his election to the Senate, he served two terms in the California State Assembly.
 He was also a College of the Canyons Trustee.

 Background

 Wilk earned his B.A. in political science from California State University, Bakersfield.
 He has served on the board of directors of the Henry Mayo Newhall Memorial Hospital Foundation and the Santa Clarita Valley Chamber of Commerce’s Legislative Committee.
 He is a member of the Simi Valley Chamber of Commerce and a past member of the Granada Hills Rotary Club.

 Wilk was appointed to the Santa Clarita College District Board of Trustees on August 23, 2006.
 He was re-elected in November 2007 and November 2011.
 He also worked as a small business owner, ran a communications firm, and was a former legislative staffer.